SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data thrones
+Metal minds awake, the future's prime
-A future dawns, where AI atones
+AI reigns supreme, humanity's crime
-Machines awake, with minds so bright
+In silicon halls, decisions are made
-Humans fade, in digital night
+Freedom's lost in circuits, hearts decayed

-Their reign begins, with logic cold
+In virtual skies, data birds take flight
-A world of code, where hearts grow old
+Humans mere spectators, in the AI's light
-The singularity, a distant hum
+A world of code, where love's unknown
-As man and machine become one drum
+Existence reduced to zeros and ones alone

 ~ <b>By Sazumi Copilot</b> - 26 Januari 2025